 At the Soccer Coliseum, our goal is to make a sizable contribution to youth development through more organic training programs like Street Soccer, which allows players to take ownership of their game.
 The Street Soccer program involves no coaching, but is supervised by a professional coach.

 - Exciting action packed street soccer games in a sports arena

 - Music, Lights, and 1500 stadium style seats very convenient for spectators

 - No boring drills that kids detest, guaranteed fun along with development

-- Other free giveaways and prizes
+- Free giveaways & prizes

 Note: Players must bring water and shinguards to each session.
 No outdoor cleats.

 Why is free play essential for proper development?

 There is a new movement in our soccer world gaining steam which emphasis the game as the teacher.